-You must’ve heard about people buying property that faces a certain direction, and otherws who spend thousands of dollars on fancy crystals in the name of good luck.
+Geomancy, or feng shui, is not new in Singapore.
+You must’ve heard about people buying a property that faces a certain direction, and others who spend thousands of dollars on fancy crystals in the name of good luck.

 Want in on the "huat", but don’t know where to start?
 Don’t worry – we’ve got your back.

-What is Feng Shui all about?
+What is Feng Shui All About?

 Feng shui is about bringing positive energy, or ‘qi’, into your house.
 Living in a house with good feng shui means that you are primed to receive good luck, which may include wealth and health.
 Your relationships may also be more smooth-sailing.